hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july10.jpg "A good book, and a good warm blanket.")

-    Daily progress: 246 km (133 nm)
+    Daily progress: 185 km (100 nm)
-    Distance to Victoria: 5,447 km (2941 nm)
+    Distance to Victoria: 3,072 km (1,659 nm)

 ##### 0630
 A ship is passing north of us, we're angling east to not cross its path.
 Had a good restful night, no drama, and we like it that way.
-We passed the 3,241 km (1750 nm) left milestone, and so we treat ourselves to [soba](#soba), complete with dipping sauce and our bag of special toppings from Aoki: flavored takenoko (young bamboo).
+Today we treat ourselves to [soba](#soba), complete with dipping sauce and our bag of special toppings from Aoki: flavored takenoko (young bamboo).
 Ahead, lies our bigger milestone: The Turn Off.
-It is 500 km (270 nm) ahead.
 I can't believe our progress!
 The weather has not hit us yet, but it is coming!
 No signs of a calm ahead either.
 If we can continue at this pace, we might arrive in 49 days—now that would be something!

 Fog is ever-present, but with a bit of sun shining through.
 It isn't too cold, even at night.
 We sit at the navigation table with a sleeping bag, and with it we are comfortable.
 Robusta is near Dutch Harbor, maybe they've arrived already.
 We got no message saying so today, we'll miss exchanging emails with our *schnaubees*.